Sambit-art/Reminder/README.md

 It is a simple app which reminds you for your schedule

+You can use it with your browser, run index.html.

-To run this code you need to install electron.js.
-Note that all file are in same directory.
+Or to run this code with electron.js keep all files are in same directory.

+Or you can download the complete app